The American College of Rheumatology COVID-19 Vaccine Recommendations

 Consult the chart with your doctor to determine the recommended course of action for your disease treatment.

-Guidelines based on data
+Vaccine guidelines based on data

 It’s good to know there are no known issues with receiving an mRNA vaccine and that they support the idea that getting vaccinated is likely the best course for most patients.
 It’s also good they stressed consulting with our doctors on our own unique circumstances so that we can make the best decision for our overall health.